Arran: ‘Scotland in miniature’

 Following breakfast we will visit Duart Castle, the 13th century home of the Chief of Clan MacLean.
 We can explore the dungeons, the state rooms and appreciate the strategic position of the castle from the top of the keep.
 Thereafter we will catch the ferry back to Oban and continue our homeward journey, arriving back at our original pick-up points during the evening.

-If you would like to enjoy an extend 9 day tour of some of Scotland’s finest Islands you could combine this tour with our 6 day Grand Tour of the Outer Hebrides which departs on 3 August 2014 – please ask for details.
+If you would like to enjoy an extend 9 day tour of some of Scotland’s finest Islands you could combine this tour with our 6 day Grand Tour of the Outer Hebrides which departs on 10 & 31 May, 9 August and 6 September 2015 – please ask for details.

 Included in the price